Energy and Mineral Resources

 Regulating Fracking on Public Lands

-- Of the roughly 2,500 new wells drilled each year on federal land, roughly 90 percent employ hydraulic fracturing, or fracking, which is governed by a patchwork of state laws that vary widely in their requirements and enforcement.
+- Roughly 90 percent of wells drilled on federal lands employ hydraulic fracturing, or fracking, which is governed by a patchwork of state laws that vary widely in their requirements and enforcement.

-- Democrats support the Obama Administration’s efforts to set new baseline protections for safe and responsible fracking on federal lands, which still allow states to establish stronger regulations.
-House Republicans are fighting to preserve the existing, inadequate framework.
+- Democrats supported Obama Administration’s efforts to set new baseline protections for safe and responsible fracking on federal lands, which still allow states to establish stronger regulations.
+House Republicans fought to preserve the existing, inadequate framework.
+The Trump Administration has indicated it will not attempt to regulate fracking on public land.

 - House Democrats also support repealing loopholes that exempt fracking and oil and gas development from a number of bedrock environmental laws, such as the Safe Drinking Water Act, the Clean Air Act, and the Clean Water Act.